abdul-o/stutern-first-bakend-task/readme.md

       e.
 Front-end Web developer
       f.
 Web hakers

-      6. Differentiate between Statically typed and Dynamically typed programming languages and give examples of languages that fall under each category
+      6. Differentiate between Statically typed and Dynamically typed programming languages and give examples of languages that fall under each category.

+           1. We call a language “statically-typed” if it follows type checking during compilation.
+So, every detail about the variables and all the data types must be known before we do the compiling process. examples are Java, C, C++, C#, Swift, Scala, Kotlin, Fortran, Pascal, Rust,

+           2. We call a language “dynamically typed” if type checking takes place while the program runs (run-time).
+In this type of language, there is no need to specify the data type of each variable while writing code.
+Some examples of dynamically-typed languages are Python, Javascript, Ruby, Perl, PHP, R, Dart, Lua, Objective-C, etc.

+In this type of language, once a variable is assigned a type, it can’t be assigned to some other variable of a different type.

       7. Differentiate between the JavaScript data types �null� and �undefined